-Imagine a system integrator who sells IP cameras and NVRs (Network Video Recorder) to a customer who later decides to use different brand devices.
+Imagine a system integrator who sells IP surveillance systems or access control equipment to a customer who later decides to use a different brand.

 Quick video explanation

-Watch this quick video to understand more about this important protocol.
+Watch this quick video to understand more about this open standard protocol.

 Relate article: ONVIF protocol, the benefits, and drawbacks.